ibm-cloud-docs/containers/storage-file-vpc-managing.md

 ## Understanding your storage removal options
 {: #vpc-storage-delete-options-file}

 Tagging was not supported in version 1.2.
 This impacts the removal of file shares when a cluster is deleted with the `--force-delete-storage` option.
-Make sure you clean up all PVCs that were created with version 1.2 of the add-on before deleting your cluster.
+Make sure that you clean up all PVCs that were created with version 1.2 of the add-on before deleting your cluster.
 {: note}

 Removing persistent storage from your {{site.data.keyword.cloud_notm}} account varies depending on how you provisioned the storage and what components you already removed.